ovsm-dev/pga_map/README.md

         lonmin,lonmax,latmin,latmax

-  - Edit the `TITLE_OFFSET` value to properly place the tile.

   - Create a job in the scheduler with the following values:

         xeq1 = $WEBOBS{ROOT_CODE}/shells/pga_map.sh

   - Set the first argument to the PROC NAME:

         xeq2 = PYRAP

   - Set the delay the PROC looks for modifications according to the job interval.
 For example, if the scheduler launches the PROC every 5 minutes (300 seconds), set the delay to 15
     minutes:

         xeq3 = 15